Family Law Appeals Lawyers in Roseville

 After your trial or hearing, order a copy of that transcript and make sure you have a copy of your complete file available to go over with your appellate counsel.

 At Creative Family Solutions, we provide legal representation to individuals and attorneys who need assistance with the appeals process.
-Contact us online or via phone at (916) 675-3866 for a free consultation with our legal team.
+Contact us online or via phone at (916) 675-3866 for a personal consultation with our legal team.

 *Please note that, in the context of appeals, our consultation process involves a flat fee paid in advance of the appointment.
 Please contact our office with any questions you may have or to schedule a consultation.